joshlk/robotchinwag.com/_posts/2024-05-23-linear-layer-deriving-the-gradient-for-the-backward-pass.md

 \frac{\partial y_{i j}}{\partial x_{p q}} = \delta_{i p} (a_{j q})^T
 $$

 This is an order-4 tensor, i.e. a tensor with 4 dimensions, and so can't be expressed using matrix notation.
 However, the tensor is only non-zero when $i == p$ due to the Krockener delta.
 Fortunately, the gradient used for backpropagation is a lower-order tensor, and we can use matrix notation.
-To do that lets first assume $y{ij}$ is an input of a scalar function $l$ and we are provided with the gradients of $l$ with respect to $y{ij}$.
+To do that lets first assume $y_{ij}$ is an input of a scalar function $l$ and we are provided with the gradients of $l$ with respect to $y_{ij}$.
 Then to derive the gradients for backpropagation, we apply the chain rule:

 $$
 \begin{aligned}